 Reduced range of movement

-During a clinical diagnosis, patient history and mechanism of injury are key components to find out which structures are damaged within your knee.
+During a clinical diagnosis, you will be asked about your medical history and mechanism of injury are key components to find out which structures are damaged within your knee.

 A selection of special tests can be performed on the knee to discover which structures are damaged and to what extent.